Real-time visibility into your fleet’s operations and vehicle location is important for fleet managers to make timely decisions.

 Real-time geofenced alerts can enable you to take timely action.

-5. Performance, utilization, and efficiency monitoring
+5. Improve performance, utilization, and efficiency monitoring.

 GPS tracking and geofencing can provide valuable data and insights: the average time duration it takes vehicles to get from point A to point B, turnaround times (TAT), operational cost, fuel expenditures, etc.

 You can even see which vehicles in your fleet operate more than the rest, which routes are most expensive or efficient, and other utilization data within your set geofence.